SAP-samples/manage-apis-codejam/exercises/03-discover-and-import-api/README.md

 To import the API, we will need to Copy the artefact to our API Management instance.
 By copying the artefact to our instance, our instance will keep a reference of the object in SAP Business Accelerator Hub.
 If there is an update to this object, we will be able to easily update it from our instance.

-👉 Click the `Copy` button that's in the upper right corner of the screen and configure the settings with the details provided by your instructor.
+👉 Click the `Copy` button that's in the upper right corner of the screen.
+Set the service host and port.
+Also, the API details are required.
+> 🔐 *Your instructor will provide you with the host that you can use.*

 ![Copy API - details](assets/copy-api-details.png)
 <p align = "center">